-Spain profile - Timeline - BBC News
+Spain profile

 2013 September - Economy registers 0.1% growth in July-September, formally lifting it out of recession.

-2014 June - King Juan Carlos abdicates a month after announcing his attention to do so.
-Succeeded by the crown prince, who reigns as Felipe VI.
+2014 June - King Juan Carlos abdicates, succeeded by the crown prince as Felipe VI.

-2014 November - Spanish government dismisses the result of a symbolic, illegal referendum on independence held in Catalonia.
+2014 November - Spanish government dismisses the result of a symbolic independence referendum in Catalonia.

 New political forces

-2015 May - New populist anti-austerity movement Podemos makes dramatic gains in local and regional elections, robbing governing conservative Popular Party and opposition Socialists of majorities in many areas.

-2015 December - Popular Party government loses majority in general election that sees Podemos and new liberal Cuidadanos movement perform well.
+2015 December - Popular Party government loses majority in general election that sees populist anti-austerity movement Podemos and new liberal Cuidadanos movement perform well.
 Main opposition Socialist Party declines to join Prime Minister Rajoy in a coalition.

 2016 June - Acting Prime Minister Mariano Rajoy claims right to form a government after his Popular Party wins more seats but falls short of a majority in a repeat general election.